Table of Contents Contents

 Who the Capital Gains Tax Affects

 The reason that this may impact middle-class Canadians is the sale of property.
 While you don’t pay capital gains when you sell your primary residence as long as it’s been your primary residence every year since you’ve owned it, if you’ve ever rented out your home, then you will.
-It can also affect those who have a rental property or vacation home.
-If you sell either of those properties, then you’ll notice that you have to pay the increased inclusion rate if your capital gains are above $250,000.

 What are the Capital Gains Changes?

-According to Finance Minister Chrystia Freeland, while the new capital gains changes are reflected in the budget bill, they’re still set to be implemented as of June 15, 2024.
+According to the Minister of Finance, Chrystia Freeland, while the new capital gains changes are reflected in the budget bill, they’re still set to be implemented as of June 15, 2024.
 This means that the new inclusion rate of 67% is still coming into effect even though it wasn’t included in the budget implementation bill.
 According to the government, this budget legislation is supposed to bring in over $19 billion in tax revenues over the next 5 years.

-There are many different reasons that the federal government has chosen to implement this bill as of June.
+There are many different reasons that the federal government has chosen to implement this bill as of June 25, 2024.
 According to the Canadian press, raising this rate is necessary to pay for other essentials in other parts of the budget.
 They also claim that this helps to ensure fairness for all generations and that it’s absolutely fair to ask those who earn more than most Canadians to pay more in taxes.
 However, this could affect more than those Canadians who are in the top 1%.

 Avoiding Capital Gains Tax on Property